zendesk/demo_apps/expert_sample_app/README.md

 * A fake progress bar at ticket submission (use of promise, setInterval, and modal, I18n)
 * Prevent a submission on the condition that the comment body is empty (use of promise, modal, I18n, comment interface)
 * Display all ticket hyperlinks that are open and assigned to current user.
-* Dispplay tickets in pages using the bootstrap pagination.
+* Display tickets in pages using the bootstrap pagination.
 * Use App Setting
 * Use App resources